oofem/oofem/doc/oofemInput/domainrecords.rst

 defined as a surface load an be applied to the ``elementboundaries`` in a set.
 The element integrates the load (analytically) around the axis, so the load would still count as a surface load.

+Arbitrary dof manager and element properties can be specified using ``dofmanprops`` and ``elemprops`` parameters (supported by ver.
+1.6 and higher).
+The optional ``dofmanprops`` parameter is a string, which contains any dof manager parameters that are subsequently set for all dof managers in the set.
+The optional ``elemprops`` parameter is a string, which contains any element parameters that are subsequently set for all elements in the set.
+The syntax for setting the individual parameters is the syntax of input file records.
+Note that parameters defined using this mechanism have the lowest priority, i.e. they can be overridden by the parameters defined in the dof manager or element records (see tests/sm/setprops01.in for an example).

 .. _CrossSectionRecords: